Backups are the most important security step and are often the most neglected by website owners.

 Duplicator will now scan your WordPress site and database.

 After that, it will show you the scan results.
-There may be a notice next to the Database section informing you that you are creating a database-only package.
+A notice may appear next to the Database section informing you that you are creating a database-only package.

 Duplicator will now prepare your database backup in the background and show you the progress.

 Once finished, you will be able to download the backup files.
-We recommend downloading both Archive and Installer files.
-This will allow you to restore your website more easily.
+We recommend downloading both the Archive and Installer files, as this will allow you to restore your website more easily.

 2. Backing Up WordPress Database Manually Using phpMyAdmin

-For this method, we will be using phpMyAdmin.
+For this method, we will use phpMyAdmin.
 It is an open-source software that allows you to manage your MySQL database using a web-based interface.

 phpMyAdmin comes pre-installed on most WordPress hosting providers.